 Tip: the original location is open until midnight and serves lunch, dinner, and afternoon drinks.

-LùBar — Via Palestro, 16, and Milan Central Station
+LùBar — Via Palestro, 16

 Cafeteria at Villa Necchi Campiglio

-The cafe is located inside Villa Necchi Campiglio, a beautiful home compete with a garden, a swimming pool, and a tennis court, that is open for visitors.
+The cafe is located inside Villa Necchi Campiglio, a beautiful home complete with a garden, a swimming pool, and a tennis court, that is open for visitors.
 The villa was originally built in the early 1930s by the architect Piero Portaluppi at the behest of sisters Nedda and Gigina Necchi and Gigina’s husband Angelo Campiglio.

 Today, apart from touring the gorgeous rooms of the villa, you can enjoy a cup of coffee with a brioche at the cafeteria.
 They have ample sitting around the pool, in the shade of the trees.
 The pastries menu might be short, but the view beats it all!